apollosolutions/governance-example/example_governance_doc.md

 #### Query and Mutation Naming

-Beyond type and value names, we also enforce naming requirements on query and operations.
-For both:
+Beyond type and value names, we also enforce naming requirements on operations.

 * We discourage the use of REST-style prefixes (e.g. GET, POST, PATCH)
 * Use single-purpose queries and mutations whenever possible